AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

 1. [Create a folder](/help/sites-cloud/authoring/fundamentals/managing-pages.html#creating-a-new-folder).
 2. [Configure the allowed Experience Fragment templates for that folder](#configure-allowed-templates-folder).

+>[!NOTE]
+>
+>It is also possible to configure the [Allowed Templates for your instance](#configure-allowed-templates-instance), but this method is **not** recommended as the values can be overwritten upon upgrade.

 ### Configure the Allowed Templates for your Folder {#configure-allowed-templates-folder}

 >[!NOTE]
 >
->This is the recommended method for specifying the **Allowed Templates**, as the values will not be overriden upon upgrade.
+>This is the recommended method for specifying the **Allowed Templates**, as the values will not be overwritten upon upgrade.

 1. Navigate to the required **Experience Fragments** folder.